ygsriram/jstart/README.md

 ### Conclusion:

-*Our Impact*: We aim to provide employment to millions of talented people
+*Our Impact*: We aim to provide a fair shot at getting employment to millions of talented people.

 *Our Creativity*: We challenge the status quo.
-We have come up with an idea of creating something that does not exist with the existing technologies
+We have come up with an idea of creating something that does not exist with the existing technologies.

-*Project Feasibility:* We have come up with a solution that we can confidently say that, it will be completed within 6week duration of the fellowship by delivering a fully functioning platform
+*Project Feasibility:* We have come up with a solution that we can confidently say that it will be completed within the 6week duration of the fellowship by delivering a fully functioning platform.

-*Leveling the playing field*: With this particular platform, not just students but everyone can take up challenges with respect to their experience.
-This platform creates a equal opportunity for each individual.
-By the end of day, a Job in hand would mean so much especially during these times and talent should not go wasted.
-With this platform we aim to create opportunities for each Individual.
+*Leveling the playing field*: With this particular platform, not just students but everyone can take up challenges concerning their experience.
+This platform creates an equal opportunity for each individual.
+By the end of the day, a Job in hand would mean so much especially during these times, and talent should not go wasted.
+With this platform, we aim to create opportunities for each Individual.